-- Use only batteries approved by the original manufacturer. - Never attempt to disassemble your battery pack. - Do not expose your batteries to fire or intense heat - Dispose of batteries in accordance with local recycling regulations.
+- Use only batteries approved by the original manufacturer. - Never attempt to disassemble your battery pack.
+Do not expose your batteries to fire or intense heat - Do not leave battery or radio in direct sunlight for prolonged time - Dispose of batteries in accordance with local recycling regulations.
 Batteries do not belong in your trashcan!